PanoramicPanda/Mad-Mage-Runes/README.md

 # Mad Mage Runes

+This repo contains compilation of simple scripts to use alongside the D&D 5th Edition module **Dungeon of the Mad Mage**.
-A compilation of simple scripts to generate what Elder Runes are on which gates, which player gets targeted, and how many days it takes Halaster before he notices and casts a new one.
+They generate what Elder Runes are on which gates, which player gets targeted, and how many days it takes Halaster before he notices and casts a new one.

 ## Scripts